 What are the Best Times and Best Days to Stream on Twitch?

-You can use the checks below to arrive at your own Twitch stream schedule, including the best days and best time to Livestream:
+You can use the checks below to arrive at your own best time to stream on Twitch, including the best days and best time to Livestream.

 Finding the Best Time to Stream on Twitch

-According to Twitch tracker’s weekly concurrent channels and viewers graphs for July 2021, we can generally see the pattern for the avg. footfall and the concurrent channels throughout the day.
-Through this pattern, we can arrive at the following 3 segments of time-slots you can consider for your stream:
+According to Twitch tracker’s weekly concurrent channels and viewers graph, we can generally see the pattern for the avg. footfall and the concurrent channels throughout the day.
+Through this pattern, we can arrive at the following 3 segments of time slots that you can consider for your stream.

-More streamers, more viewers, with best viewership per streamer (4 PM – 9 PM UTC)
+More streamers, more viewers, with the best viewership per streamer (4 PM – 9 PM UTC)

-Twitch viewer count usually starts to climb substantially after 4 PM UTC and hits the peak during 6 PM to 9 PM UTC at an average of 3 million to 3.5 million viewers.
+Twitch viewer count usually starts to climb substantially after 4 PM UTC and hits a peak between 6 PM to 9 PM UTC at an average of 3 million to 3.5 million viewers.

 From 4 PM till 9 PM UTC, there are more viewers per average channel than any other time slot.
 This is the best time to stream for seasoned streamers to be accessible to a larger pool of audience.